Best practices: AI inference on Cloud Run with GPUs

 Throughput versus latency versus cost tradeoffs

 See Throughput versus latency versus costs tradeoffs for the impact of maximum concurrent requests on throughput, latency, and cost.
-Note that all Cloud Run services using GPUs have CPU always allocated.
+Note that all Cloud Run services using GPUs must have instance-based billing configured.